Best Health Insurance in Iowa (2026)

 Depending on your income, age or health condition, you may qualify for federal subsidies or government programs.
 Some Iowa residents may be eligible for $0 premium plans through the federal marketplace.
 Iowa expanded Medicaid coverage for eligible adults.
 Medicare-eligible residents can explore Medicare Supplement and Medicare Advantage plans for additional coverage options.

-Average Health Insurance Cost in Iowa
+How Much Does Health Insurance Cost in Iowa?

 Iowa health insurance costs vary by plan type, metal tier, age and location.
 HMO plans are the most affordable option, with Silver coverage averaging $563 monthly and Gold at $561.
 PPO plans cost $588 for Silver and $602 for Gold tiers.
 EPO plans are the most expensive, averaging $650 monthly for Silver and $690 for Gold coverage.